kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. Rook-Ceph repo and a centralized controller.
 Initially we considered a somewhat generic bucket provisioner living in the Rook repo and embedded in their existing operator (which is used to provision a ceph object store, an object user, etc).
 Feedback from the Rook community was that it didn't make sense for a generic (non-rook focused) controller to live inside Rook.
-1. Bucket library (as described here) but with the object bucket controller being invoked by each provisioner.
-This approach is fully decentralized with each provisioner running watches on its own OBCs and on all OBs.
-There has been concern expressed about overhead having N provisioners all running the same OB controller watching the same OBs, and behaving the same for all OBs.
-Another issue was that a decentralized design didn't support a reasonable separation of concerns: namely, _Provisioner-1_, when reconciling orphaned OBs, could end up deleting an OB for a different provisioner.
-**Note:** this alternative is not relevant to Phase-0 of this proposal since there will be no OB controller until a later phase.

 ### Binding
 Bucket binding refers to the steps necessary to make the target bucket available to pods.